Bladder Cancer and Upper Tract Urothelial Carcinoma – Landscape & Forecast – Disease Landscape & Forecast (G7)

 Questions answered

-- What are the sizes of the clinically and commercially relevant drug-treatable populations in this market?
-How will drug-treatment rates change over time?
+- What are the sizes of the clinically and commercially relevant drug-treatable populations in this market, and how will drug-treatment rates change over time?

-- How are bladder cancer and UTUC currently treated, and how do their treatment options differ?
-What are the key advantages and disadvantages of existing drugs and impact of recent approvals?
+- How are bladder cancer and UTUC treated, and how do their treatment options differ?
+What are the key advantages and limitations of therapies, and how have recent drug approvals impacted the treatment paradigm?

-- Which emerging therapies are viewed as most promising, and what sales / uptake could they secure in this market?
+- Which emerging therapies are considered most promising, and what level of patient share uptake could they achieve?

-- What are the key market drivers and constraints, and how will the market evolve over the 10-year forecast period?
+- What are the key market drivers, constraints, and how is the market expected to evolve over the next 10 years?

 Geography: United States, EU5, Japan

-Primary research: 19 country-specific interviews with thought-leading urologists and medical oncologists; supported by survey data collected for this and other Clarivate research
+Primary research: Country-specific interviews with thought-leading urologists and medical oncologists; Survey data collected for this and other Clarivate research

-Epidemiology: Incidence of bladder cancer and upper tract urothelial carcinoma by country, segmented by clinically and commercially relevant drug-treatable and drug-treated patients
+Epidemiology: Incidence of bladder cancer and UTUC by country, segmented by clinically and commercially relevant drug-treatable and drug-treated patients

-Forecast: 10-year, annualized drug-level sales and patient share of key bladder cancer and upper tract urothelial carcinoma therapies through 2033, segmented by brands / generics / biosimilars and market-relevant drug-treatable populations
+Forecast: 10-year, annualized, drug-level sales and patient share of key bladder cancer and UTUC therapies through 2034, segmented by brands / generics and epidemiological subpopulations

-Drug treatments: Coverage of key current and emerging therapies
+Drug treatments: Coverage of key current and late-phase emerging therapies

 Product description

-Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.
+Disease Landscape & Forecast offers comprehensive market intelligence with world-class epidemiology, keen insight into current and emerging therapies, and drug forecasts supported by detailed primary and secondary research, enabling you to:

 Table of contents